-Cape Breton Island is home to five Mi'kmaw First Nation communities: Eskasoni, We'kogma'q, Wagmatcook, Membertou, and Potlotek.
-Membertou is recognized as a leader in economic development across the world and Eskasoni is the largest Mi'kmaq community tremendous impact on Cape Breton Island.
+Cape Breton Island is home to five Mi'kmaw First Nation communities: Eskasoni, We'koqma'q, Wagmatcook, Membertou, and Potlotek.
+Membertou is recognized as a leader in economic development across the world and Eskasoni is the largest Mi'kmaq community in the world.
+All five communities have a tremendous impact on Cape Breton Island.

-▲ Membertou Pow Wow
+A Membertou Pow Wow